oduwsdl/Scholar-Groups/README.md

 ```
 $ ./dedup.py *ukvs | sort -k2 -rn > comprehensive.ukvs
-$
 ```

-## STEP 4 : ukvscovert.py
+## STEP 4 : ukvsconvert.py

 ### Description:
-The ukvsconvert.py program imports entries structured in a dictionary-type key/value format and converts the entries to JSON, BibTeX, or HTML.
+The ukvsconvert.py program imports entries structured in a dictionary-type key/value format and converts the entries to JSON, BibTeX, Markdown, or HTML.
 Currently, there are two ordered list formatting options for exporting HTML format using the --html2 argument.
 An optional "--title" argument is included so that the user may designate the title of the page; this is only used when the --html option is selected.
-An optional "--sort" argument is available to allow the user to sort articles by a specify a range of years, "start_year - end_year".
+An optional "--startyear,--endyear" argument is available to allow the user to sort articles by a specify a range of years.
 The results are pipelined to a file specified by the user.

 ### Converting UKVS Examples: